Cruz’s walk-off single lifts Twins past Pirates 5-4

 Pirates: Musgrove (0-2, 4.76 ERA) will start on Tuesday afternoon.
 The Pirates didn’t score any runs while he was on the mound in either of his first two turns.

 Twins: RHP José Berríos (0-1, 7.00 ERA) will pitch the matinee to finish the two-game series, before the teams travel to Pittsburgh for another pair of games.
-Berríos needed 96 pitches to finish five innings in his last start.

 More AP MLB coverage: https://apnews.com/MLB